HelloYeew/coffee-machine/README.md

 # coffee-machine
-First project in Java language from JetBrains Academy.
+First project in Java language that I study from JetBrains Academy.